corentinleberre/beekeeper/README.md

 $: docker build -t beekeeper .
 ```

-👉 Verify if the image has been correctly created
+👉 Verify if the image has been created

 ```bash
 $: docker images | grep beekeeper